how821122/GetGyro/README.md

 2.   <pre>$ npm install</pre>

+3.   activate Mongodb

-3.   <pre> $  node gyro.js</pre>
+4.   <pre> $  node gyro.js</pre>

-4.  use a mobile device to connect to http://YOURIPADDRESS:3000
+5.  use a mobile device to connect to http:// YOURIPADDRESS:3000

-And the the Gyro data will print in the cmd
+And the the Gyro data will print on the cmd